pyotrr-politics/305b_final/readme.md

 Author: Peter Park

 This repository provides replication codes for the HW4 Part 2 mini project.
 The project adds `corrector` on top of the vanilla transformer given in the homework.
-The codes consist of three parts.
+The codes consist of four parts.

 ## main.py
 Executes functions and classes.